metasmile/PropertyKit/README.md

 ## PropertyDefaults

 The simplest, but reliable way to manage UserDefaults, PropertyDefaults automatically binds value and type from Swift property to UserDefaults keys and values.
-And it supports only protocol extension pattern that is focusing on syntax-driven value handling, and it helps to avoid unsafe String key use.
-Therefore it can be perfectly safe through a Swift coding pattern.
+And it supports only protocol extension pattern that is focusing on syntax-driven value handling, so it helps to avoid unsafe String key use.

 - [x] Swift 4 Codable Support
 - [x] Key-Value-Type-Safety, no String literal use.